apollo

 How does the drug interact with MD Pot Syrup 200 ml:

-Taking Meclizine and MD Pot Syrup 200 ml (oral form) together can increase the risk of high potassium levels in blood.
+Coadministration of Oxybutynin and MD Pot Syrup 200 ml can increase the risk of developing stomach ulcers or bleeding.

 How to manage the interaction:

-Taking Meclizine with MD Pot Syrup 200 ml is not recommended, as it may lead to an interaction, it can be taken if prescribed by the doctor.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
+Taking Oxybutynin with MD Pot Syrup 200 ml is generally avoided as it may lead to an interaction, it can be taken if prescribed by the doctor.
+Consult the doctor immediately if you experience severe stomach pain, bloating, lightheadedness, dizziness, vomiting (especially with blood), decreased hunger, or dark stools.
 Do not discontinue any medications without a doctor's advice.

 Critical